 Roll the cookie portions in powdered sugar then press them down.
 At this point I like to put the rolled balls in the freezer for 5 or 10 minutes to firm them up again.
 Trust me, this helps with a perfect result!

-Now take them out of the freezer, add the edible eyeballs and bake until done.
+Now take your Halloween crinkle cookies out of the freezer, add the edible monster eyes and bake until done.
 You can serve these in little stacks.
-They’re awesome for a Halloween table centerpiece.
+These monster eye cookies are awesome for a Halloween table centerpiece.

 There are lots of easy Halloween cookie decorating ideas to choose from.
 I especially love these Halloween monster eye crinkle cookies because they’re so easy.
-They also come out perfectly ever time.
+Halloween monster cookies also come out perfectly ever time.
 Even if you’re relatively new to baking, you’ll find these cake mix Halloween cookies wonderfully easy.

 More Halloween Cookie Decorating Ideas

 These cookies have been around since the early 1800s and I’m sure you’ve seen them in bakeries during the holidays as well as on holiday platters.
 They come in different flavours and are great for every occasion.
-You might like to try romantic pink crinkle cookies for Valentine’s Day or some green, red and white ones for Christmas.
+You might like to try romantic pink crinkle cookies for Valentine’s Day or some green, red and white ones for Christmas, if you’re into making festive recipes to celebrate the occasion.

 Everyone will love these homemade colourful monster cookies because they’re a lot of fun to make and delicious to eat.
 Using cake mix means these Halloween monster eye crinkle cookies are so simple to prepare.
 It also cuts down on prep time, since you have fewer ingredients to combine for the dough.